Torrance-South Bay YMCA

 Anderson Munger Family YMCA

 This role would assist with our youth and family programming department.
 We have a range of youth classes and family activities here at our Y and are hoping to expand our programming as the year goes on.
-Help with youth classes: table tennis , tumbling, and dance.
-Assisting with the enrollment and execution of our Baby2Baby Item Distribution Provide support for department specific events like our Back-to-School Event, Halloween Spooktacular, Family Carnival, and Holiday Celebrations.
+Help with youth classes: tumbling and dance.
+Assisting with the enrollment and execution of our Baby2Baby Item Distribution Provide support for department specific events like our Back-to-School Event, Halloween Spooktacular, and Holiday Celebrations.
 Support our Parent Advisory Committee in their projects.
 Volunteer with our Summer Day Camp.
 Volunteer with Summer Resident Camp at Camp Whittle.
-Volunteer with Homework Help Club.
+Volunteer with hosting a specialty class that interests you.

 How you can help: